Physical Education

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
 PE supports this aim by children being able to respectfully discuss their performances and articulate their evaluation process with one another.
 Our pupils understanding that their voice is a vital tool required for supporting and developing one another’s performance, is crucial to aid success and promote the use of technical vocabulary.
 The vocabulary taught in PE links to many other areas of the curriculum, showcasing cross – curricular links.
 We encourage children to know, understand and apply this vocabulary in context.

 Being independent and fostering a love for learning is crucial in our school.
-Through sport and PE lessons, our children are encouraged to build good relationships with their peers, work independently and collaboratively, supporting one another.
-Children are taught the skills of resilience and perseverance, which prepare them for the challenges that they are given in school, as well as the wider world.
 Children’s successes both in school and out of school are celebrated and they develop a sense of pride in their achievements.
 Our PE curriculum celebrates the success of all pupils, regardless of their physical ability showing children that these are not barriers to success and aspiration.

 How do we ensure progression of knowledge and skills?